AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 Later on, we will find out how we can catch these kinds of errors and make the user enter a number again.

-# Examole: Calculating a Square Area
+# Example: Calculating a Square Area
 This code demonstrates how we can calculate the square area by the given length of the side:
 ```cs
 Console.Write("a = ");